From DDM to DDM (Single-Active DR)

 If the synchronization delay from the DRS instance to the DR database exceeds the threshold you specify, DRS will notify specified recipients.
 The value ranges from 0 to 3,600.
 To avoid repeated alarms caused by the fluctuation of delay, an alarm is sent only after the delay has exceeded the threshold for six minutes.

-• Before setting the RTO delay threshold, enable Send Notification.
+NOTE:- Before setting the RTO delay threshold, enable Send Notifications.

 If the synchronization delay from the DRS instance to the service database exceeds the threshold you specify, DRS will notify specified recipients.
 The value ranges from 0 to 3,600.
 To avoid repeated alarms caused by the fluctuation of delay, an alarm is sent only after the delay has exceeded the threshold for six minutes.

-• In the early stages of an incremental disaster recovery, the synchronization delay is long because a large quantity of data is awaiting synchronization.
-In this case, no notifications will be sent.
+- In the early stages of an incremental DR, more delay is normal because more data is waiting to be synchronized.
+In this situation, no notifications will be sent.

 Stop Abnormal Tasks After